Dr Stone Hsieh

 About

-Dr Hsieh's research focuses on the associations of behaviours and environment with cognition, psychopathology, and mental health during development, as well as how different evidence-based interventions can address ADHD, psychopathology, and disordered eating.
-Dr Hsieh completed his PhD in exercise psychophysiology at National Taiwan Normal University in 2018.
-Afterwards, he worked as a Postdoctoral Research Associate in the Center for Cognitive and Brain Health at Northeastern University between 2019 to 2021.
-He joined Kingston University as a Lecturer in September 2021 and then progressed to Senior Lecturer in August 2024.
+Dr Hsieh completed his PhD in Exercise Psychophysiology at National Taiwan Normal University in 2018.
+He subsequently worked as a Postdoctoral Research Associate at the Center for Cognitive and Brain Health at Northeastern University between 2019 and 2021.
+He joined Kingston University in 2021 and was progressed to Senior Lecturer in 2024.

 Qualifications